PolarPanda611/trinitygo/README.md

 // if transaction is true , will get the db with tx
 // if transaction is false , will get the db without tx
 // if tag set autowired , system will auto inject this field
-// with registered container
+// with registered instance
-// if want to point to the specfic container
+// if want to point to the specfic instance
 // add resource tag
 type userControllerImpl struct {
 	UserSrv service.UserService `autowired:"true" resource="xxxxx"`